 \subsubsection{Environment Editing}

 Inspired by behavioral psychology, Evolving Agents is also envisioned as a research tool for the field.
-In behavioral psychology, external stimuli is one of the primary variables in personality development or change.
-In this potential demand scenario, we hope the system will allow users to easily modify the environmental settings of the system to meet their needs in the future.
-Environmental updates in the game interface require corresponding art resources, but it is impractical to expect users to provide these resources.
+In behavioral psychology, external stimuli are one of the primary variables in personality development or change.
+In this potential demand scenario, we hope the system will allow users to easily modify the system's environmental settings to meet their future needs.
+Environmental updates in the game interface require corresponding art resources, but expecting users to provide these resources is impractical.
 However, as mentioned in section 4.2, agent architecture and sandbox are highly decoupled.
 Users can edit the environment and obtain simulation results without waiting for the art scenes to update.
-To lower the learning threshold for user editing, we have developed a tabular operation experience for environmental editing.
-Users can directly control environmental variables by adjusting an online csv table, thereby achieving adjustments to the living space of the Agent.
+We have developed a tabular operation experience for environmental editing to lower the learning threshold for user editing.
+Users can directly control environmental variables by adjusting an online CSV table, thereby achieving adjustments to the Agent's living space.